 Lots of articles will give you the basics of a first aid kit (FAK for short) or for an individual FAK (IFAK for short).
 None of them will go that extra mile and tell you what each item is for AND how to use it.
 As you can probably imagine, in a medical emergency, you won’t have that much time to Google.
 And if it’s a SHTF event, you may not have Google.
 At all.

 Keep in mind that I’m just a prepper.
 I’m NOT a doctor and thus, my advice being is intended for information purposes only.
 Let’s start with the things to keep in mind when you assemble your DIY first aid kit.
 By the way, did I mention that it’s actually cheaper to make your own kit than to buy those pre-packed ones?

-Where Should You Store Your First Aid Kit?
+Where Should You Store First Aid Kits (FAKs)?